-Sometimes you have to take an opportunity when it presents itself!
-If you find a car you love before you’ve passed your test, there’s nothing stopping you from buying it.
-But you wouldn’t be able to drive it yourself yet – unless you got provisional insurance, that is.
+If you find a car you love before you’ve passed your test, nothing is stopping you from buying it.
+But you wouldn’t be able to drive it yourself yet – unless you got short term learner car insurance for your own car, that is.

 This policy will give you a few days to get used to your new vehicle, and it’ll mean that when you pass, you can hit the ground running.
-You could even use it to get some test practice with.
+You could even use it to get some test practice.

 Just remember that, as is the case for a provisional driver in any vehicle, you still can’t drive the car without an experienced driver present until you pass.

-But if you’re arranging private sessions with a friend or family member, you will need provisional insurance.
+If you’re arranging private sessions with a friend or family member, you will need short term car insurance for learner drivers.
 The car owner could try adding you to their policy, but since you haven’t even passed yet, there’s a good chance that their insurance provider will say no – and this could cost a lot of money regardless.
 Because their insurance won’t apply to you, you’ll need another arrangement.
-And that’s where a short term agreement means you can get a one week or one month learner driver insurance policy.
+And that’s where a short term agreement means you can get a one week or one month learner insurance policy.

 Yes.
 Any learner driver will have to have insurance cover, whether you do want to add them to your existing policy or not.
 But if you’d rather eliminate the risk, you could consider special car insurance for learners instead, through a temporary policy.

 No, they’ll only be able to drive the car that’s named on the policy.
-But there’s nothing stopping you paying for another provisional insurance policy on a different car, if you wanted to get some practice in using a second vehicle.
+But nothing is stopping you from paying for another provisional insurance policy on a different car if you wanted to get some practice in using a second vehicle.